flancian/agora/README.md

 ## Navigating

 - Review the list of [[Users]] contributing to this Agora.
-- See the all [[Nodes]] -- which includes a large dynamic graph of the Agora which might crash your browser :).
+- See all [[Nodes]] -- which includes a large dynamic graph of the Agora which might crash your browser :).
 - Visit [[Journals]] for a timeline of resources that seem journal-like.
+- Visit [[Index]] for the community index.
 - Visit [[Random]] for a random node.

-- Or just type something on the search bar above :) You will be sent to the <strong>Node</strong> view for the matching location, which tries to surface relevant resources within the Agora and around the internet.
+- Or just <strong>type something on the search bar</strong> above :) You will be sent to the <strong>Node</strong> view for the matching location, which tries to surface relevant resources within the Agora and around the internet.

 ## To join